sara-sabr/ITStrategy/presentations/en/Strategy-Continuous-Learning-Automating-Improving.md

 ## Effective Immediately - IT teams must

 - Use 20% of time to learn, automate and improve
-- Work using agile methodologies
-- Work in the open
 - Have access to resources and modern IT tools

 ---